Office design and layout aren’t what they used to be.

 Cleaning both is a breeze.
 With some regular glass cleaner and a little elbow grease, your glass separators shine like new.
 You won’t need any expensive cleaning solutions or to hire a specialized cleaning crew.

-In the event a glass partition is broken or cracks, it’s much easier -- and faster -- to replace the pane than other building materials, such as brick, concrete, or hardie board.
+In the event that a glass partition is broken or cracks, it’s much easier -- and faster -- to replace the pane than other building materials, such as brick, concrete, or hardie board.

 Glass Partitions -- Not Just Glass

 Glass partitions don’t necessarily need to be true glass.